 Identification of outlier SNPs.
 For both the Focal and Control Tests, we computed SNP-based p-values from the C2 values, the C2 statistic following a Chi-squared distribution with one degree of freedom under the null hypothesis of no association (Olazcuaga et al. 2021).
 We identified outlier SNPs in the Focal Test (Choosy versus Non-Choosy) after correcting for multiple testing (FDR < 0.05).
 Only outlier SNPs that were not significantly differentiated in the Control Test (p-values > 0.05 without correction for multiple testing) were retained for further analyses.

 Identification of outlier genes.
 Gene annotations were obtained from Ensembl v90 (Mus_musculus.GRCm38.90.geneset).
 Using SNP-based C2 estimates and the bedtools suite v2.16.1 (Quinlan and Hall 2010) (bedtools map), we computed for each annotated gene in the house mouse genome two gene-based differentiation statistics: C2_max and C2_mean, corresponding to the highest SNP-based C2 value of a gene and the average C2 value of a gene, respectively.
 These two gene-based statistics correspond to two groups of gene-based methods: C2_max has the advantage of detecting genes with a single main causal variant while reducing the total number of tests, while C2_mean appropriately captures the combined effect of multiple small-effect SNP variants within a gene (Wang et al. 2017).
 Since we had no a priori knowledge of the genetic architecture of our phenotype of interest (mate preference), nor on which one of the test statistics was optimal for our analysis, we used those two different statistics and reported as outlier genes those showing significant C2_max or C2_mean statistics.
 The significance of each gene-based differentiation statistic was assessed using custom permutation procedures.
 C2_max estimates are influenced by the nucleotide diversity of each gene: the larger the number of SNPs it contains, the more likely are extreme C2_max values.
 Thus, our permutation procedure consisted in sampling SNP-based C2 values among gene sequences (including introns) in the genome equal to the number of SNPs in the focal gene.
 We then recorded the maximum C2 value of the sample and generated a random distribution specific to the tested gene by repeating the resampling 10,000 times.
 C2_mean estimates are further influenced by gene length, a proxy for the degree of linkage disequilibrium among SNPs occurring in a given gene.
-To control for polymorphism and gene length in this permutation procedure, we thus sampled, for each gene, genomic fragments with satisfied two conditions: i) the same number of SNPs and ii) a length in base pairs not deviating from more than 10% of the observed one.
+To control for polymorphism and gene length in this permutation procedure, we thus sampled, for each gene, genomic fragments which satisfied two conditions: i) the same number of SNPs and ii) a length in base pairs not deviating from more than 10% of the observed one.
 For each fragment that satisfied these conditions (and thus mimicked the genomic properties of the gene), we calculated C2_mean.
 Repeating this process 10,000 for each gene allowed us to estimate an empirical p-value for the observed gene-based C2_mean statistic.
 Significant genes (for C2_max or C2_mean ) in each population comparison (Focal, Control) were therefore those with p-values < 0.05 or 0.01 (see below).